machuchesteven/sql/concepts/restrict and sort.md

 - `NUMERIC` - smaller numbers are less than larger numbers, 0 is greater than any negative number
 - `CHARACTER` - A is less than Z, Z is less than a, uppercase are less than lowercase letters.
 When numbers are treated as characters, `2` is greater than `10`, comparisons are case sensitive by default.
 - `DATE` - Yesterday is less than today, Earlier dates are less than later dates. `LATER DATES ARE GREATER DATES`
+- `DIGITS vs STRING` - numbers as strings are less than characters and less than some special characters non alphabetic, but some symbols are less than numbers

 #### `LIKE` OPERATOR